GabeScott/standard-works-vault/General Conference/1981 October - Sanctification through Missionary Service.md

 The teaching and conversion of others is the natural product of this process.
 To sanctify yourself you must serve others.
 The highest of all service to others is to teach them truth and bring them into the kingdom of God.

 Thus the decree: Send forth the elders and preach my gospel to every kindred, tongue, and people.
-(See D&C 133:8.)
+(See [[D&C 133.8|D&C 133:8]].)

 In the name of Jesus Christ, amen.